arnauorriols/iota-streams-esp32/README.md

 	- Technically `rand::rngs::StdRng` or `rand::rngs::OsRng` work in `no_std` scenarios, provided that `getrandom` supports the target.
 	- `rand` is being used only when sending keyload and subscribe messages.
 Therefore, if those don't need to be sent, Streams can be used without `std` feature.
+- `chrono` has compatibility issues with this target, and will require a patch.
+Streams dependency over `chrono` was a legacy and has been removed, thus no further investigation has been performed.
+All I can say at this moment is that it has to do with [`struct tm` not including
+	`tm_gmtoff` in `newlib` variant of `libc`][tm_gmtoff missing]
 - opt-level 'z' does not work for some reason; the program freezes few seconds after starting, deterministically.
 Executable size is not much smaller than opt-level 's' anyhow.
 However, remains to be seen if using opt-level 1-3 solves the heap corruption issues mentioned above.